-Option 1 File Indiana's extension of time to file, Form IT-9, and send in a payment.
-This must be filed by April 15, 2015, for the extension to be valid.
+Option 1.
+File Indiana's extension of time to file, Form IT-9, and send in a payment.
+This must be filed by April 18, 2017, for the extension to be valid.
 Then, make sure to file your tax return by Nov.
-16, 2015, paying any remaining balance due with that filing.
-While interest is due on any amount paid after April 15, penalty will be waived if both of the following conditions are met:
+14, 2017, paying any remaining balance due with that filing.
+While interest is due on any amount paid after April 18, penalty will be waived if both of the following conditions are met:

 - The remaining balance is paid in full by Nov.
-16, 2015, and - You paid at least 90 percent of the tax expected to be owed by the original April 15 due date.
+14, 2017, and - You paid at least 90 percent of the tax expected to be owed by the original April 18 due date.

 Note.
 You may file for a state extension of time to file online if you make a payment with it.
-Access the department's ePay system at www.in.gov/dor/4340.htm by April 15, and follow the directions for making an extension payment.
+Access the department's ePay system at www.in.gov/dor/4340.htm by April 18, and follow the directions for making an extension payment.

-Option 2 If you filed for a 6 month federal extension of time to file (Form 4868) with the IRS, you are not also required to file for a state extension (via Form IT-9 or online).
-Make sure to file your tax return by Nov.
-16, 2015 (Indiana allows for an additional 30 days), paying any balance due with that filing.
-While interest is due on any amount paid after April 15, penalty will be waived if both of the following conditions are met:
+Option 2.
+Filing for a federal extension of time to file with the IRS will automatically provide for a state extension of time to file.
+You must file your state tax return by Nov.
+14, 2017, paying any balance due with that filing.
+While interest is due on any amount paid after the original April 18, 2017 due date, penalty will be waived if both of the following conditions are met:

-- The balance due is paid in full by Nov.
-16, 2015, and - You paid at least 90 percent of the tax expected to be owed by the original April 15 due date.
+- The remaining balance due is paid in full by Nov.
+14, 2017, and - You paid at least 90 percent of the tax expected to be owed by the original April 18, 2017 due date.